krbnite/krbnite.github.io/_posts/2019-09-13-Variable-Importance-Assessment-in-Random-Forest-Regressions.md

 "Random forests, on the other hand, are nonparametric and allow nonlinearities and interactions to be learned from the data without any need to explicitly model them.
 Also, they have been reported to work well not only for the n>>p setting but also for data mining inthe p>>n setting."

+## What is a Random Forest anyway?
+"A random forest is random in two ways: (i) each tree is based on a random subset of the observations, and (ii) each split within each tree is created based on a random subset of mtry candidate variables.
+Trees are quite unstable, so that this randomness creates differences in individual trees’ predictions.
+The overall prediction of the forest is the average of predictions from the individual trees—because individual trees produce multidimensional step functions, their average is again a multidimensional step function that can nevertheless predict smooth functions because it aggregates a large number of different trees."

+# Improving Upon the Original Random Forest
 "The splitting approach in CART trees has been known for a long time to be unfair in the presence of regressor variables of different types, categorical variables with different numbers of categories, or differing numbers of missing values  (cf., e.g.,Breiman 1984;